oren/oren.github.io/articles/practical-deep-learning-for-coders/day-1/README.md

-# Question for the end of day 1 of Practical Deep Learning for Coders (online course)
+# Question for the end of day 1

 ### 1. Do you need these for deep learning?